yandex-cloud/docs/en/logging/security/index.md

 ## What resources you can assign roles to {#resources}

-Roles can be assigned for a [cloud](../../resource-manager/concepts/resources-hierarchy.md#cloud), [folder](../../resource-manager/concepts/resources-hierarchy.md#folder), and [custom log group](../concepts/log-group.md).
+Roles can be assigned for a [cloud](../../resource-manager/concepts/resources-hierarchy.md#cloud), [folder](../../resource-manager/concepts/resources-hierarchy.md#folder), or [custom log group](../concepts/log-group.md).
 Roles assigned for a cloud or folder also apply to their log groups.

 ## What roles exist in the service {#roles}